The complexity of Brussels

 In addition, the certificate guarantees your acquired competences and the credits are often recognised abroad.
 They are a great asset on your CV.

-The costs consist of a fixed amount and a variable amount.
-The fixed amount is a fee paid once per academic year.
-The variable amount is a specific fee per credit.
+The fixed amount is an administrative fee paid once per academic year.
+The variable amount is a specific fee per credit or ECTS that you enrol for.

 Enrolment